scrabbletank/farhome-rules/eberron.md

 - **Range:** 8
 - **Duration:** instant

-Target multiple wounded creatures.
-Make a spellcasting roll, adding a bad die for each creature targeted.
+Target 4 wounded creatures within range.
 Each creature targeted must make a stamina saving throw against your spellcasting roll.
 On failure, you acquire the creatures blood.

-For each level cast above 2nd, add an enhanced die to the roll.
+For each level cast above 2nd, you may target an additional 2 creatures and add an enhanced die to the roll.

 ### Third Level